-To provide a mechanism for low-level performance tuning, PTX supports the following directives, which pass information to the backend optimizing compiler.
 The .maxnreg directive specifies the maximum number of registers to be allocated to a single thread; the .maxntid directive specifies the maximum number of threads in a thread block (CTA); and the .maxnctapersm directive specifies a maximum number of thread blocks to be scheduled on a single multiprocessor (SM).
 These can be used, for example, to throttle the resource requirements (e.g. registers) to increase total thread count and provide a greater opportunity to hide memory latency.
 The .maxntid and .maxnctapersm directives can be used together to trade-off registers-per-thread against multiprocessor utilization without needed to directly specify a maximum number of registers.
 This may achieve better performance when compiling PTX for multiple devices having different numbers of registers per SM.

-Currently, these directives may be applied per-entry and must appear between an .entry directive and it's body.
-The directives take precedence over any module-level constraints passed to the optimizing backend, and are guaranteed to be honored by the compiler.
-An error message is generated if the directives' constraints are inconsistent or cannot be met for the specified target device.
+Currently, the .maxnreg, .maxntid, and .maxnctapersm directives may be applied per-entry and must appear between an .entry directive and its body.
+The directives take precedence over any module-level constraints passed to the optimizing backend.
+A warning message is generated if the directives' constraints are inconsistent or cannot be met for the specified target device.